The age-old adage dictates that “Cash is King”, and indeed, a lack of cash remains the number one reason why businesses fail.

 6. Plan for growth

 Always assess the financial implications before pursuing business growth, such as expanding into new premises or hiring staff.
-You can do this by ensuring you have adequate cash reserves or access to financing – which is where your cash flow forecast can come into its own.
+You can do this by ensuring you have adequate cash reserves or access to financing, which is where your cash flow forecast can come into its own.

 7. Control operating expenses

-Regularly review operating expenses to identify areas where costs may be reduced without compromising quality.
-This could involve renegotiating contracts, seeking competitive bids, and embracing technologies that streamline processes and reduce overhead.
-Don’t forget to check ongoing subscriptions, as these will often renew automatically at a higher cost.
+Regularly review operating expenses to identify areas where costs can be reduced without compromising quality.
+This could involve renegotiating contracts, seeking competitive bids and embracing technologies that streamline processes and reduce overhead.

 8. Separate personal and business finances